Faster Compressed Quadtrees: A Compressed Quadtree Representation based on Heavy Paths

-We encode each heavy path $h$ as a binary string whose 0s and 1s indicate which of $h$'s nodes are left children and which are right children (considering the root as a left child, say, for simplicity) in increasing order by their depths.
-We sort the encodings into decreasing order by length, breaking ties such that if two paths $h$ and $h'$ have the same length and their topmost nodes are $v$ and $v'$, then the encodings of $h$ and $h'$ appear in the same order as the encodings of the paths containing the parents of $v$ and $v'$.
-(Notice $v$ and $v'$ cannot have the same parent, since they have the same height and the tree is binary.)
+We encode each path $h$ as a binary string whose 0s and 1s indicate which of $h$'s nodes are left children and which are right children, respectively (considering the root as a left child), in increasing order of their depths.
+Note that all the paths end at the same depth, and thus their length plus the depth of their topmost node is the same for all.

+We then sort the set of all those path encodings in decreasing order of their length.
+Ties between two paths $h$ and $h'$ of the same length are broken as follows: if the topmost nodes of $h$ and $h'$ are $v$ and $v'$, respectively, the paths are ordered in the same way of the paths containing the parents of $v$ and $v'$.
+Notice that $v$ and $v'$ cannot have the same parent, since they have the same height and the tree is binary.
 The numbers below the leaves in Figure~\ref{fig:decomposition} indicate how we order the paths in our example.

-We store the concatenation $H$ of the paths' encodings, which consists of $|T|$ bits.
-We say the bit \(H [i]\) corresponds to the node $v$ if \(H [i]\) indicates whether $v$ is a left child or a right child.
+Our first structure is a bitvector $H$ that concatenates the encodings of all the paths, once sorted as described.
+This bitvector has exactly $|T|$ bits, one representing each node of $T$.
+We say that the bit \(H [i]\) corresponds to the node $v$ if \(H [i]\) indicates whether $v$ is a left child or a right child.

-For each depth \(d < \lg u\) (considering the root to have depth 0 and leaves to have depth \(\lg u\)), we store a bitvector $L_d$ with 1s indicating which nodes at that depth in $T$ have two children; see, e.g.,~\cite{Pat08} for a discussion of bitvectors.
+For each depth \(d < 2\lg u\) (considering the root to have depth 0 and leaves to have depth \(2\lg u\)), we store a bitvector $L_d$ with 1s indicating which nodes at that depth in $T$ have two children.
 These bitvectors have as many bits as there are internal nodes in $T$.
-For our example,

-dashes and spaces are only for legibility.
-Storing $H$ and all the $L_d$s takes $\Oh{1}$ bits per node in $T$ and, therefore, also $\Oh{1}$ bits per node in the original quadtree.
-For each length, we also store the starting position in $H$ of the first encoding with that length; this also takes a total of $\Oh{T}$ bits.
-In the full version of this paper we will give more details and discuss ways in which we can slightly reduce our space usage.
+Figure~\ref{fig:HandL} shows them for our running example.